Unable to work because of a lung condition

 If you can’t work or are limited in the amount you can work, you might be eligible for benefits.

 Statutory Sick Pay (SSP)

-If you are too ill to work, your employer will pay you SSP for up to 28 weeks.
+If you’re too ill to work, your employer will pay you Statutory Sick Pay (SSP) for up to 28 weeks.

 Once SSP ends, if you’re still too sick to return to work, you may be eligible for Employment and Support Allowance (ESA).

 Read more about if you’re entitled to sick pay on the Citizens Advice website.